nvidia-holoscan/holohub/applications/simple_pdw_pipeline/README.md

 Simple PDW Pipeline
 ==================================

-This is a Holoscan pipeline that shows the possiblity of using Holoscan as a Pulse Description Word (PDW) generator.
+This is a Holoscan pipeline that shows the possibility of using Holoscan as a Pulse Description Word (PDW) generator.
 This is a process that takes in IQ samples (signals represented using time-series complex numbers) and picks out peaks in the signal that may be transmissions from another source.
 These PDW processors are used to see what is transmitting in your area, be they radio towers or radars.

-Siggen.c a signal generator written in C that will transmit the input to this pipeline.
+siggen.c a signal generator written in C that will transmit the input to this pipeline.

 BasicNetworkOpRx